-6.1.3.9.1 The extinguisher operating instructions shall be located on the front of the extinguisher and shall be clearly visible.

-6.1.3.9.2 Hazardous materials identification systems (HMIS) labels, 6-year maintenance labels, hydrostatic test labels, or other labels shall not be located or placed on the front of the extinguisher.

-6.1.3.9.3 The restrictions of 6.1.3.9.2 shall not apply to the original manufacturer's labels, labels that specifically relate to the extinguisher's operation or fire classification, or inventory control labels specific to that extinguisher.
+- 6.1.3.9.1 Fire extinguishers shall be installed so that the fire extinguisher's operating instructions face outward. - 6.1.3.9.2 Hazardous materials identification systems (HMIS) labels, 6-year maintenance labels, hydrostatic test labels, or other labels shall not be located or placed on the front of the extinguisher. - 6.1.3.9.3 The restrictions of 6.1.3.9.2 shall not apply to the original manufacturer's labels, labels that specifically relate to the extinguisher's operation or fire classification, or inventory control labels specific to that extinguisher.